WermooZ/pedal-king-in-yellow/README.md

 This version is modified a bit to my taste to improve clarity, tone and noise levels.

-Project was assembled and tested - only thing that I messed up is a dual FREQ pot pins -> they are mirrored for one half of pot
+Project was assembled and tested - only thing that I messed up is a dual FREQ pot pins -> they are mirrored for one half of pot but it can be fixed by correct wiring so check the schematic first.